Eugène Belgrand

-Eugène Belgrand (23 April 1810 - 8 April 1878) was a French engineer who made significant contributions to the modernization of the Parisian sewer system during the 19th century rebuilding of Paris.
+Marie François Eugène Belgrand (/fr/; 23 April 1810 - 8 April 1878) was a French engineer who made significant contributions to the modernization of the Parisian sewer system during the 19th century rebuilding of Paris.
 Much of Belgrand's work remains in use today.

 Civil engineering

 Prior to 1850, the water system in Paris was inadequate for its growing population.
 Waste water was discharged into the Seine, a primary source of the critically limited supply of drinking water.
 Baron Haussmann, tasked by Napoléon III to modernize the city, appointed Belgrand as Director of Water and Sewers of Paris in March 1855.
 Hausmann had been impressed by the École Polytechnique graduate's application of geology to water engineering during the design of a fountain in Avallon and he became an engineer from the Ponts et Chaussées School and integrated the Yonne technical services in Avallon in 1849.
 He studied the ancient languages.